-When you’re measuring sticky ingredients like honey or molasses, spray your measuring tool with cooking spray first.
+When measuring sticky ingredients like honey or molasses, spray your measuring tool with cooking spray first.
 It will help the honey slide right out, giving you the most precise measurement.
 Or, If the recipe includes a large amount of oil, measure that first in a measuring cup.
-Then, add the molasses or honey right into the same measuring cup with the oil and voila!
+Then, add the molasses or honey right into the same measuring cup with the oil, and voila!
 No more sticky residue left behind.

 Forgot to take the butter out of the fridge and now it’s hard as a brick?
 No worries because you can do this: Cut that butter into small pieces.
 Let it sit on the counter while you get everything else ready and in about 2o minutes (depending on how small the pieces) it will be ready to use.

 Want to quickly cool a beer, soda, or bottle of wine?
 Wrap a soaking wet paper towel around the can or bottle and set it in the freezer for 20 minutes.
 Enjoy an icy cold beverage!

 For an almost-instant cakey treat, stir up your favorite boxed cake mix, add it to a waffle iron preheated to medium and cook until puffed and cooked through, 5 to 7 minutes.
 Add some cream cheese frosting or powdered sugar and serve!

 Put the pan you’ll use to roast the vegetables in the oven as it preheats.
 When the vegetables hit that hot surface, they get a delicious jump-start on browning.

 Isn’t it annoying how a cutting board moves all over the counter when you’re trying to chop, slice stir or otherwise put it to use?
 You can take control of that naughty board by placing a damp paper or cloth towel under the board.
 It works like magic and puts you the chopper back in control.